Lixea® is developing an innovative biomass fractionation process using low-cost ionic liquids.

-Our first product is the Dendronic process that uses waste wood and agricultural by-products and sustainably grown biomass to produce a greener alternative to today’s petrochemical industry while providing unwanted waste materials with a new purpose.
+Our first product is the Dendronic process that uses waste wood, agricultural by-products and sustainably grown biomass to produce a greener alternative to today’s petrochemical industry while providing unwanted waste materials with a new purpose.

 The Dendronic Process

-Lixea has developed the Dendronic Process, a novel pretreatment technology for lignocellulosic biomass, offering unprecedented feedstock flexibility.
+Lixea is scaling-up the Dendronic Process, a novel fractionation technology for lignocellulosic biomass, offering unprecedented feedstock flexibility.

-Different types of biomass, including agricultural residues, energy crops, forestry residues and even waste construction wood, can be used in a one-size-fits-all process.
+Different types of biomass, including agricultural residues, energy crops, forestry residues and even waste construction wood, can be used in our process.

 An inexpensive and recyclable ionic liquid separates the different components of biomass: cellulose and lignin.
 In addition, by-products and heavy metals present in waste wood can be recovered.